msesen/defold-gooey-smooth-scroll/README.md

 # Make sure you understand how Gooey works
 - https://github.com/britzl/gooey
-- This module works with gooey.static, dynamic, vertical and and horizontal lists.
+- This module works with gooey.static, dynamic, vertical and horizontal lists.

 # Installation
 Place the Scroll.lua module in your project and require it at the top of your gui_script file.